go-aah/docs/faq.md

 <div class="alert alert-info-blue">
 <p><strong>Note:</strong></p>
-<p>For static file changes server is not restarted, server is restarted only for Go Source code and Template files.
-Refer to <a href="https://github.com/go-aah/aah/issues/4">Github Issue #4</a> for implementation details.</p>
+<p>For static file and template files changes server is not restarted, server is restarted only for Go Source code.</p>
 </div>

 ### Is posting an arbitrary CSRF token pair (cookie and POST data) a vulnerability?